Product: Chinese Pistache

 Fall colors can be wonderful with shades of orange, yellow, red-orange and even crimson.
 This tree is one of the most reliable sources of fall colors.

 The Chinese Pistache tree is the first shade tree to receive the coveted “Earth-Kind®” Texas SuperStar tree, designation from the Texas AgriLife Extension Service for its high levels of genetic resistance to insect and disease problems.
 It has superior drought, heat, and wind tolerance.

 Fruit is only on female trees, with clusters of small, round green berries which turn to red-purple in the fall.
-The fruit is inedible for humans, but birds love them.
+The fruit is inedible for humans.